 Many reservation management systems come with waitlist management.
 They can also include automated guest notifications and SMS features to confirm reservations or being added to a waitlist.

-Restaurant marketing tools take various forms.
-They vary from those you can use to create, manage, and schedule posts on social media to email marketing and SMS marketing for restaurants.
+Restaurant marketing tools vary, from tools to create, manage, and schedule posts on social media to email marketing and SMS marketing for restaurants.
+It also covers booking channel integrations such as Tripadvisor, Zomato, where restaurants get an online listing.

-One of the top benefits of using restaurant marketing automation is being able to track traffic sources, top booking channels, and measure restaurant analytics.
+One of the top benefits of using restaurant marketing automation is tracking the source of your online reservations, top booking channels, and measuring restaurant analytics.

 It’s worth mentioning that many marketing automation tools can be used for a restaurant but they will lack industry-specific templates.

-Top restaurant marketing software include: Servme, Mailchimp, Canva, Infobip
+Top restaurant marketing software include: Servme, Mailchimp, Infobip

 Top social media scheduling software: Buffer, Hootsuite, Sendible, Metricool, SocialBee